he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Inventor.md

 ## Peerless Inventor

 You are constantly inventing, and your skill at crafting is unimpeachable.
-You gain the [[Inventor]] skill feat, even if you don't meet its prerequisites.
+You gain the [[DATABASE/feat/Inventor|Inventor]] skill feat, even if you don't meet its prerequisites.

 ## Shield Block

-You gain the [[Shield Block]] general feat, a reaction that lets you reduce damage with your shield.
+You gain the [[DATABASE/feat/Shield Block|Shield Block]] general feat, a reaction that lets you reduce damage with your shield.

 ## Inventor Feats